Angela Yee

 Angela Yee (born January 3, 1976) is an American radio personality.
 She is currently the host of syndicated radio show Way Up.
-She previously co-hosted The Breakfast Club from 2010 to 2022.
+She previously co-hosted the radio show The Breakfast Club from 2010 to 2022.
 She is also on the Board of Governors of the We Are Family Foundation and a board member of the American Foundation for the University of the West Indies.
 She is also the first-ever ambassador for the New York Public Library system.
 Since 2019, she has served as the BSE Global Diversity, Inclusion, and Community Engagement Ambassador.

 Early life and education

 Angela Yee was born to a Chinese father and an Afro-Montserratian mother and raised in Flatbush, Brooklyn, in New York City.
 She attended Poly Prep in New York, entering through Prep for Prep.
 When her family moved to South Orange, New Jersey, Yee transferred to Columbia High School.
 For her collegiate career, she attended Wesleyan University, majoring in English and graduating in 1997.
 She pursued employment in marketing and music after completing her studies.